thomashoullier/cpp-webcam-manip/README.md

 * Auto-exposure actually sets both the GAIN and the EXPOSURE automatically on my setup.
 * On my setup, ISO\_SPEED does not correspond to anything.
+* There can be a mismatch between a command value and actual value (eg. for resolution or exposure) but the webcam will just adjust to the closest matching value it supports.

 ## Caveats